EFAC(LEGAL) - INSTRUCTIONAL PROGRAMS AND COURSES: DEVELOPMENTAL EDUCATION

 Education Code 51.336(a)–(b), 19 TAC 4.53(10) [See EI for information on the Texas Success Initiative]

-Each institution of higher education shall develop and implement for developmental coursework, other than adult basic education or basic academic skills education, developmental education using a corequisite model under which a student concurrently enrolls in a developmental education course and a freshman-level course in the same subject area for each subject area for which the student is referred to developmental coursework.
+Each institution of higher education, including each college district, shall develop and implement for developmental coursework, other than adult basic education or basic academic skills education, developmental education using a corequisite model under which a student concurrently enrolls in a developmental education course and a freshman-level course in the same subject area for each subject area for which the student is referred to developmental coursework.
 Each institution shall ensure that at least 75 percent of the institution's students enrolled in developmental coursework other than adult basic education or basic academic skills education are enrolled in developmental coursework.

 If a student fails to satisfactorily complete a freshman-level course described above, the institution of higher education shall:

 - Review the plan developed for the student under Education Code 51.335(a) and, if necessary, work with the student to revise the plan; and

 - Offer to the student a range of competency-based education programs to assist the student in becoming ready to perform freshman-level academic coursework in the applicable subject area.